EU and EEA citizens in Scotland

 We are particularly concerned about protecting the rights of family members of EU citizens, the processes of applying for new settled status in the UK, and continued access to independent judicial redress.
 More detail on our position can be found in the First Minister's letter to EU citizens in Scotland.

 We do not believe that EU citizens and their families should see their future rights reduced as a result of Brexit.
-We will continue to press the UK Government to protect the rights of the 209,000 EU citizens living in Scotland, and the rights of Scots in other EU countries.
+We will continue to press the UK Government to protect the rights of the 219,000 EU citizens living in Scotland, and the rights of Scots in other EU countries.
+Find our downloadable leaflet on citizens' rights here.

 Scottish Ministers and officials are meeting with EU citizens and their families across the country to listen to their views and concerns.